Hosting COM Servers with an MCP Server

-When the Model Context Protocol (MCP), a standard for how applications provide context to LLMs, came out it reminded me of the Common Object Model (COM) from Microsoft.
+When the Model Context Protocol (MCP) came out it reminded me of the Common Object Model (COM) from Microsoft.

-COM has been around for decades and it’s used for programming, sharing of functionality at a binary/object level across languages and hosts, the usage from scripting languages, via DCOM all of this can be done remotely even, and well, it’s also useful for red teaming.
-A lot of software on Windows was implemented as COM objects, including Microsoft Office.
+COM has been around for decades and it’s used for programming, scripting, sharing of functionality at a binary/object level across languages and hosts.
+Via DCOM all of this can even be done remotely, and well, it’s also useful for red teaming.
+A lot of software on Windows was/is implemented as COM objects, including Microsoft Office.

 Here are some of the similarities of the two standards: